WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 200 (OK)

-If everything goes fine, the API responds with a status code of `200`, and a body that looks like this:
+If everything goes fine, this endpoint will return an HTTP response with a status code of `200` and a body as below.

 ```json
 {